wingkwong/leetcode-the-hard-way/tutorials/strings/manachers-algorithm.md

 ```

 - In the above case, the palindrome centered at given center is within the bounds
-  ( `i + pL` > R is not satisfied ) thus we don't update the center.
+  ( $i + pL > R$ is not satisfied ) thus we don't update the center.
 So there's nothing to do but move to the next index.

 ```
    _                 pLengths[i] = 0